wkaisertexas/tiktok-uploader/README.md

 **Headless browsers do not work at this time**

-> If more experienced in Webscraping, I would really appreciate helping make this work. [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) was already tried and did not work
+> If more experienced in Webscraping, I would really appreciate helping make this work. [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) was already tried and did not work.

 ## 🔨 Initial Setup